Pakistan, Bahrain for setting up Joint Business Council

 ISLAMABAD, Feb 6 (APP): Pakistan and Bahrain Monday agreed on early activation of the Joint Business Council with a view to explore new avenues of cooperation in diverse fields.

-Adviser to Prime Minister on Foreign Affairs Sartaj Aziz addressing a joint press conference with his Bahraini counterpart following a round of consultations said the two sides discussed the whole gamut of their relationship.
+Adviser to Prime Minister on Foreign Affairs Sartaj Aziz addressing a joint press conference with his Bahraini counterpart Shaikh Khalid Bin Ahmed Mohammed Al Khalifa following a round of consultations said the two sides discussed the whole gamut of their relationship.

 Sartaj Aziz invited the Bahraini investors to invest in the China Pakistan Economic Corridor and said there was a wide scope of expanding cooperation in many areas.